 Back in the kitchen, she produced her next surprise, a floor-length gold sheath dress with spaghetti straps that she had liberated from Aglaope’s wardrobe.
 The mother of the twins had a similar slim build to Ganesa, which only added to the mystery as to why her daughters had turned out the way they had.
 The gold dress was one Aglaope had bought under the delusion that she could carry the look of someone twenty years younger, only to be subsequently relegated to the back of the closet when the harsh reality of the bedroom mirror revealed this clearly was not the case.

 “Her ladyship’s misguided dress sense is your gain,” said Yaksha, handing Ganesa the dress.
 “I took a pair of shoes as well.
 They’re quite old and I don’t think there’s much power left to work the adjusting mechanism, but they should do for tonight.”

 She presented Ganesa with what looked like glass slippers, but which on closer inspection proved to be made of a crystal-like clear plastic.
 Ganesa prised off one of her work boots and gingerly placed a foot into the cavernous shoe.
 She heard a click, then a whirring sound as the shoe contracted to fit her foot perfectly.

 “They can be,” Yaksha told her.
 “You can adjust the settings via your implant.”

-Somewhat bemused, Ganesa mentally scrutinised the images representing the various functions of her implant and saw there was a new one shaped like the silhouette of a shoe.
-After giving this a thoughtful prod she found it metamorphosed into a sequence of control settings just as Yaksha had suggested.
-Activating the one to extend the heel nearly made her fall over, as she had forgotten she was only wearing one shoe.
+Somewhat bemused, Ganesa scrutinised the images in her mind’s eye representing the various functions of her implant.
+A new one had appeared, shaped like the silhouette of a shoe.
+Upon giving the icon a tentative mental prod, it metamorphosed into a sequence of control settings just as Yaksha had promised.
+Activating the one to extend the heel nearly made her fall over.
+Ganesa had forgotten she was only wearing one shoe.